jbanson1/Study/AWS_Solutions_Architect/README.md

 subtract result from 100 = 99.999%

 ## Service Limits
-These are seet to prevent a user from over indulging in too many EC2 instances in an attempt to get 100% availability.
+These are set to prevent a user from over indulging in too many EC2 instances in an attempt to get 100% availability.
 Best way to check the number for each user is to check the Trusted Advisor in order to find service limits.

 ## Setting up AWS Environment